 A few notes before you bake:

-Be sure to allow these bars to cool in the pan before removing and slicing.
+Be sure to allow these bars to cool in the pan before removing and cutting into squares.
 This allows the cookie dough and the jam filling to set, which will make removing them from the pan and cutting into bars much easier.
 If you take them out too soon, the bars may fall apart and you’ll have a mess on your hands.

 Print